Justin Coleman: Professional career

+Pre-draft

 On November 18, 2014, Coleman accepted his invitation to play in the 2015 East-West Shrine Game.
-On January 17, 2015, Coleman appeared in the East-West Shrine Game as part of Michael Singletary’s East team.
-Coleman recorded four solo tackles and deflected a pass as the East routed the West was 19-3.
+On January 17, 2015, Coleman appeared in the East-West Shrine Game as part of Michael Singletary's East team.
+Coleman recorded four solo tackles and deflected a pass as the East routed the West was 19–3.
 Coleman attended the NFL Scouting Combine as the only player from Tennessee.
 He completed all of the combine drills and finished with the best time of all cornerbacks in the three-cone drill.
 Coleman also finished third, among all corners, in the 60-yard shuttle and bench press and had the fifth best time, among corners, in the short shuttle.
 Coleman performed at a private workout for the New England Patriots.
-Coleman was projected to be a fifth to seventh round pick in the 2015 NFL Draft by NFL draft experts and scouts.
+Coleman was projected to be a fifth to seventh round pick in the 2015 NFL draft by NFL draft experts and scouts.
 He was ranked as the 28th best cornerback prospect available in the draft by DraftScout.com.